top of page

 (in the Rancho Center, east of Whole Foods)

 These our our core teachings on Tibetan Buddhism based on Padmasambhava's teachings, organized into a condensed version in the Nyingma tradition.
 There are 52+ incremental practices (usually one each week) from basic mindfulness through advanced Dzogchen.
 Text: Innate Happiness by Khenchen Drimed Dawa (Amazon).
-Classes will be available in-person, on Zoom, and recorded in an online video format.
-See classes page for syllabus and details.
+Classes are available in-person, on Zoom, and YouTube.
+See classes page for syllabus, details, and YouTube video links.
 EmailAwamTBI@gmail.com to sign up.
 No fee.

 MAIN MENU: